dannys0n/CodeGate/README.md

 ### Earn your screen time by solving a coding challenge.

-CodeGate turns the existing [CoJudge](https://github.com/cojudge/cojudge) offline judge into a fullscreen Windows self-discipline app.
+CodeGate is derived from the open-source [CoJudge](https://github.com/cojudge/cojudge) offline judge and adapts it into a fullscreen Windows self-discipline app.
 Finish the selected problem, pass its official tests, and continue with your day.

 ![CodeGate desktop preview](docs/assets/codegate-demo-placeholder.svg)